 Aiven is Terraform ready, which means you can manage the Redis infrastructure easily as code, including provisioning.
 Some other features include the following.

 - Integrate Datadog for alerting and performance monitoring

 - Access through a web interface, CLI or REST API

 You can get it started with a 30-day trial to experience their platform.

 An enterprise-ready solution from Redis itself.
-Redis Labs let you host it on AWS, GCP or Azure.
+Redis Labs lets you host it on AWS, GCP, or Azure.

-Expect all the enterprise-level features for fast, reliable, and secure Redis experience.
+Expect all the enterprise-level features for a fast, reliable, and secure Redis experience.